FDA Regulations for Medical Device Approval in USA

 Establishment Registration – 21 CFR Part 807

-Manufacturers must list their devices with the FDA.
-Establishments required to list their devices include:
+Manufacturers are required to list their devices with the FDA.
+Entities that must complete device listing include:

-- Manufacturers of accessories and components sold directly to the end user
+- Manufacturers of accessories and components sold directly to end users

 - U.S. manufacturers of “export only” devices